 Setting up the visualization

-For every data visualization in Dundas BI, there is an underlying metric set that encapsulates the data that is being visualized, and settings that determine how each element in the data is used in the visualization.
+For every data visualization in Dundas BI, there is an underlying metric set that encapsulates the data, and there are settings that determine how each element in the data is visualized.

 The visualization options are different depending on the type.
 A bar chart, for instance, has a number of options for each series of bars, such as:

 - Bar Height - lets you specify the measure that determines the height of each data point bar